YeonjuSeo/TIL_School/Digital_Logic_Design/Ch4.md

 </br>

 ## Implicant
-A product term that indicates the input valuation(s) for which a given funtion is equal to 1 is called an implicant of the function
+A product term that indicates the input valuation(s) for which a given funtion is equal to 1 is called an implicant of the function<br/>
 ![image](https://user-images.githubusercontent.com/56028436/113504568-e757ca00-9573-11eb-8194-4cb4cf5f780e.png)

-- An implicant is called a prime implicant if it canno tbe combined into another impplicant tha thas `fewer` literals
+- An implicant is called a prime implicant if it canno tbe combined into another impplicant tha thas `fewer` literals<br/>
 ![image](https://user-images.githubusercontent.com/56028436/113504577-ede64180-9573-11eb-8ea4-afc32f7d9481.png)
 </br>

 ## Cover
-**A collection of implicants** that account for all valuations for which a given function is equal to `1` is called a cover of that function
+**A collection of implicants** that account for all valuations for which a given function is equal to `1` is called a cover of that function<br/>
 ![image](https://user-images.githubusercontent.com/56028436/113504628-474e7080-9574-11eb-8e6f-8d1693204e7e.png)
 > The cover consisting of prime implicatns leads to the lowest-cost implementation
 </br>

 ## Cost
-The cost of a logic circuit = the number of gatest + the total number of inputs to all gates in the circuit
+The cost of a logic circuit = the number of gates + the total number of inputs to all gates in the circuit
-- **Primary inputs (the input variables) are available in both true and complemented forms at zero cost**
+- **Primary inputs (the input variables) are available in both true and complemented forms at zero cost**<br/>
 ![image](https://user-images.githubusercontent.com/56028436/113504742-0145dc80-9575-11eb-9a89-8267aad7b6f4.png)
 <br/>*NAND, NOR, AND, OR, NOT 모두 하나의 gate로 헤아린다.
 </br>